z-------------/Abungo/README.md

 ## Simple and anonymous

 The server doesn't store any information about the users or keep logs.
 It simply relays the data from one client to the rest.

-Chat privately in chat rooms.
+Users can chat privately in chat rooms.
 The default room is "yeya".

 ## Responsive layout